fhiso/tsc-governance/board/by-laws-board.md

 ---
 title: Bylaws of Family History Information Standards Organisation, Inc.
-date: 20 March 2016 (Draft)
+date: 13 May 2019 (Draft)
 ...
 Bylaws of Family History Information Standards Organisation, Inc.
 =================================================================

-*This is **draft** version of FHISO's bylaws including modifications as part of the review to increase the flexibility of Board roles.
+*This is **draft** version of FHISO's bylaws to allow a smaller, more flexible board structure.
 It has no official status.*

-*Based on the bylaws as modified on 6 March 2016.*
+*Based on the bylaws as modified on 5 April 2019.*

 Article 1: Name
 ---------------